Vaccines — What You Need to Know

 After I get vaccinated for COVID-19, do I still need to quarantine after being exposed to someone who has been infected with the coronavirus?

-People who have been fully vaccinated against the coronavirus, meaning they have received two doses of either the Pfizer/BioNTech or Moderna vaccine or one dose of Johnson & Johnson and at least 14 days have passed, should get tested 3-5 days after an exposure to someone with COVID-19.
-Vaccinated people are no longer required to quarantine following an exposure to someone with COVID-19, according to the CDC.
+Those people who have been fully vaccinated against the coronavirus, meaning they have received two doses of either the Pfizer/BioNTech or Moderna vaccine or one dose of Johnson & Johnson and at least 14 days have passed, should be tested to check for infection at least 5 days after they last had close contact with someone with COVID-19.
+This guidance applies to people who have received a booster shot as well.
+Vaccinated people are no longer required to quarantine following an exposure to someone with COVID-19 but should wear a mask for 10 days after the exposure, according to the CDC.
 People who have been vaccinated should still watch for symptoms for 14 days after they have been exposed to a person who is infected and should quarantine if they show symptoms.
-Recent research has found that people who have been fully vaccinated can get infected and transmit the virus to other people.
-Additionally, new unpublished data from the CDC suggests that vaccinated individuals infected with delta may be able to transmit the virus as easily as those who are unvaccinated.
+Recent research has found that people who have been fully vaccinated and boosted can get infected with COVID-19 and transmit the virus to other people.

 Can I get vaccinated when I am pregnant or breastfeeding?